Enteritis: Infectious enteritis

-Rotavirus is responsible for infecting 140 million people and causing 1 million deaths each year, mostly in children younger than 5 years.
+Rotavirus is responsible for infecting 140 million people and causing 1 million deaths each year, mostly in children younger than five years.
 This makes it the most common cause of severe childhood diarrhoea and diarrhea-related deaths in the world.
 It selectively targets mature enterocytes in the small intestine, causing malabsorption, as well as inducing secretion of water.
 It has also been observed to cause villus ischemia, and increase intestinal motility.
 The net result of these changes is induced diarrhoea.

 Enteritis necroticans is an often fatal illness, caused by β-toxin of Clostridium perfringens.
 This causes inflammation and segments of necrosis throughout the gastrointestinal tract.
-It is most common in developing countries, however has also been documented in post-World War II Germany.
+It is most common in developing countries; however, it has also been documented in post-World War II Germany.
 Risk factors for enteritis necroticans include decreased trypsin activity, which prevent intestinal degradation of the toxin, and reduced intestinal motility, which increases likelihood of toxin accumulation.

 Vascular disease

 Ischemic enteritis is uncommon compared to ischemic colitis due to the highly vascularised nature of the small intestine, allowing for sufficient blood flow in most situations.
-It develops due to circulatory shock of mesenteric vessels in the absence of major vessel occlusion, often associated with an underlying condition such as hypertension, arrhythmia or diabetes.
-Thus it has been considered to be associated with atherosclerosis.
+It develops due to circulatory shock of mesenteric vessels in the absence of major vessel occlusion, often associated with an underlying condition such as hypertension, arrhythmia, or diabetes.
+Thus, it has been considered to be associated with atherosclerosis.
 Surgical treatment is usually required due to the likelihood of stenosis or complete occlusion of the small intestine.
 Ischemic damage can range from mucosal infarction, which is limited only to the mucosa; mural infarction of the mucosa and underlying submucosa; to transmural infarction of the full thickness of the gastrointestinal wall.
 Mucosal and mural infarcts in and of themselves may not be fatal, however may progress further to a transmural infarct.
 This has the potential for perforation of the wall, leading to peritonitis.

 Radiation enteritis

 Inflammation of the gastrointestinal tract is common after treatment with radiation therapy to the abdomen or pelvis.
-It is classified as early if it manifests within the first 3 months, and delayed if it manifests 3 months after treatment.
+It is classified as early if it manifests within the first three months, and delayed if it manifests three months after treatment.
 Early radiation enteritis is caused by cell death of the crypt epithelium and subsequent mucosal inflammation, however usually subsides after the course of radiation therapy is completed.
 Delayed radiation enteritis is a chronic disease which has a complex pathogenesis involving changes in the majority of the intestinal wall.

 Diagnosis

-Diagnosis may be simple in cases where the patient's signs and symptoms are idiopathic to a specific cause.
+Diagnosis may be simple in cases where the patient's signs and symptoms are idiopathic.
 However, this is generally not the case, considering that many pathogens which cause enteritis may exhibit similar symptoms, especially early in the disease.
-In particular, campylobacter, shigella, salmonella and many other bacteria induce acute self-limited colitis, an inflammation of the lining of the colon which appears similar under the microscope.
+In particular, Campylobacter, Shigella, Salmonella and many other bacteria induce acute self-limited colitis, an inflammation of the lining of the colon which appears similar under the microscope.

 A medical history, physical examination and tests such as blood counts, stool cultures, CT scans, MRIs, PCRs, colonoscopies and upper endoscopies may be used in order to perform a differential diagnosis.
 A biopsy may be required to obtain a sample for histopathology.